zimmermannlowbrass/the-west-taghkonic-diner-adventure-game/README.md

 ### GAMEOVER

-The game is over when your stress hits above 40 or if all five tables are full.
+The game is over when your stress hits 50 or above OR if all five tables are full.
 Count your cash and pat yourself on the back.
 This is a hard job.
 *********************